openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 * Handling readiness, and backup and rollback of 3rd party applications (although end user documentation should be provided)
 * Defining updateability for non-ostree systems is left to a future enhancement
-* Protecting against data corruption
+* Protecting against data corruption - we rely on file system to maintain the backed up file integrity

 ## Proposal